Mad Mad Mad Monsters

-Mad Mad Mad Monsters is a 1972 traditional animated comedy film produced by Rankin/Bass Productions in the United States and animated overseas by Mushi Production in Japan.
+Mad Mad Mad Monsters is a 1972 traditional animated Halloween-themed comedy television special produced by Rankin/Bass Productions in the United States and animated overseas by Mushi Production in Japan.
 The special aired on September 23, 1972 as an episode of The ABC Saturday Superstar Movie.
 It is "related" to the 1967 stop motion animated film Mad Monster Party?

 Plot

 After Baron Henry von Frankenstein creates a Bride for his Monster, he decides to make arrangements for a lavish wedding at the Transylvania Astoria Hotel.
 Henry's assistant Igor is jealous of the Monster and wants the Bride for his own, much to the annoyance of Henry.

 Arriving at the hotel, Henry gets the wedding booked on Friday the 13th while having the hotel manager Harold write down the required foods.
 He does turn down the flaming shish-kebabs idea since some of the guests are allergic to fire.
 Another thing Henry asks is for him to watch his pet vulture Rosebud and make sure he stays in his cage during the event since he does not want him bothering his guests.

 Many monsters are invited to the wedding including Count Dracula, his son Boobula and Boobula's pet black cat, Ron Chanley the Werewolf, the Mummy, the Creature, Claude the Invisible Man, his invisible wife Nagatha, his invisible son Ghoul, and Ghoul's invisible dog Goblin when Harold's mailman brother Harvey delivers the invites.

 Following his visit to a therapist, Harvey is asked by Harold to watch over the hotel while he takes a vacation.
 Once the wedding guests arrive, they terrify the guests and staff as the bellhop Norman gets the autographs of the monsters (since he believes them to be movie stars).
 Norman even talks to Count Dracula and Claude about a rumor that the Wicked Witch of the East will emerge from the cake at midnight during the bachelor party.
 Henry arrives to see that the Transylvania Astoria is as he likes it.
 He also reminds Harvey to keep an eye on Rosebud and make sure he stays in his cage.